Tudor Black Bay 58 Navy Blue: official images, specs, and release date

 It reminded people of what Rolex used to represent, and was the perfect recipe for success.

-Now, two years later, we've got a new Navy Blue colourway, featuring a blue dial and bezel with silver applied indices.
+Now, two years later, we've got a new Navy Blue colourway, featuring a blue dial and bezel with white gold applied indices.

 The cream-coloured lume and gilt features of the original have been replaced by bright white lume, a silver minute track and silver text.